LuisSanchez-Dev/TheNewTTS/README.md

   * Permission - Should everyone use the command?
 Regulars?
 Subs? you pick!
   * Cost - Set a cost for your command and spend Streamlabs Chatbot currency
 * Don't want to use commands?
 Enable ✔️*Read ALL chat* and read your entire chat!
+* _Who said that?_ You can enable the say username option to know who is talking!
+* Troll spammed?
+Just skip that message!
 * Blacklist is included to block trolls and other bots such as *StreamElements*, *Nightbot*, etc. It includes:
   * A command to blacklist a user (Default) `!ttsban username`
   * A command to un-blacklist a user (Default) `!ttsunban username`